Siviyar

 Siviyar (சிவியார், also written Chiviar and சிவிகையார்) is a caste found in the Indian state of Tamil Nadu and Sri Lanka.
 They were traditionally palanquin bearers.
 They are a single community in Sri Lanka, but are however a subcaste of the Idaiyar caste in Tamil Nadu.
-According to Srinivasa Aiyangar “The Siviyar (palankeen bearers) and the Agattu-Charna sub-division of the Tamil Idaiyan caste are noteworthy, as affording a connecting link between them and the Samantas and Nayars of Malabar.
+According to Srinivasa Aiyangar “The Siviyar (palankeen bearers) and the Agattu-Charna sub-division of the Tamil ldaiyan caste are note-worthy, as affording a connecting link between them and the Samantas and Nayars of Malabar.

 Etymology

 The name is derived from the Tamil word Civikai meaning "palanquin" and the suffix -ar denoting honorific plural.
-The headmen of them were known as Kūriyan, meaning "proclaimer", in reference to his proclaiming or announcement of the titles of the person whom he carries before the palanquin.
+Their headmen were known as Kūriyan, meaning "proclaimer", in reference to his proclaiming or announcement of the titles of the person whom he carries before the palanquin.